 - Violent crimes including assault, battery and murder.

-During a criminal records search, you generally will not find out if they has had any:
+During a criminal records search, you generally will not find out if they have had any:

 - Speeding tickets.